dmah42/mrdo/README.md

 * comparitive: gt, ge, lt, le, eq, ne
 * logical: and, or, not

+Logical operations treat 0.0 as false and all other values as true.

 Collections themselves have the following operations defined:

 * flatten: takes multiple collections and combines them into a single